 Visa Requirements

 There is a visa requirement for nationals of EU member states and for US and Canadian nationals.
-Please note, visa requirements are subject to change with changes in requirements and rules for further information please see: Kenya Visa Requirements
+Please note, visa requirements are subject to change with changes in requirements and rules for further information please see: Kenya High Commission UK

 Business Customs and Etiquette

 Business dress is usually conservative, can be less formal depending on business area.
-The usual greeting is with a handshake, there is a lot of bureaucracy and business deals can seem to take a long time to complete, patience may be needed here particularly when dealing with state agencies and organisations.
-People are usually addressed with their title.
+The usual greeting is with a handshake between men, whilst men should shake hands with a women if she extends her hand first.
+There is a lot of bureaucracy and business deals can seem to take a long time to complete, patience may be needed here particularly when dealing with state agencies and organisations.
+People are usually addressed with their surname and title.

 Travel Advice and Tips